Micah Corah

 I received my Ph.D. also from CMU in 2020, working in RISLab.
 My thesis proposed RSP (Julia, C++) a scalable, distributed submodular maximization algorithm for perception planning with teams of robots with applications to autonomous exploration for mapping of three-dimensional environments as well as perception planning with multi-robot teams.

-Prospective students: Please feel free to reach out directly if you would be interested in working with me at a graduate or undergraduate level or otherwise (starting with the 2023–2024 application cycle).
+Prospective students: *Please feel free to reach out directly if you would be interested in working with me at a graduate or undergraduate level or otherwise.
 I expect to be involved with students in Computer Science, Robotics, and Mechanical Engineering (pending a courtesy appointment); and I would encourage students to consider the robotics program and our other excellent faculty!

 I am looking for students a variety of backgrounds in areas such as computer science, engineering, physics, or applied mathematics.
 Depending on your background and interests, we might work primarily with math and theory, with aerial and mobile robots in lab settings (motion capture), or eventually toward field deployments such as at the Edgar Experimental Mine.